simlaacns/simlaacns.github.io/README.md

-# cimssworkshop.github.io
+# simlaacns.github.io

-Website for the International Workshop on Critical Infrastructure and Manufacturing System Security (CIMSS)
+Website for the International Workshop on Security in Machine Learning and its Applications (SiMLA)